SayGoodLuck/SpringDemo2.1/README.md

 # SpringDemo2.1
 testing Spring framework IoC
-in master located XML and Java annotation int branch1 Java annotation and code
+in master located XML and Java annotation in branch1 Java annotation and code